-Facebook now has 1 billion users, though a fair proportion of those users are fake in one way or another.
-Still, it’s an impressive statistic from the public company whose stock hasn’t fared so well to this point; one which means it’s safe to assume that most of those people reading this are on Facebook.
+Facebook now has one way or another.
+Still, it’s an impressive statistic from the public company whose stock hasn’t fared so well to this point; one which means it’s safe to assume that most of those people reading this are on Facebook., though a fair proportion of those users are fake in

 Those 1 billion people must be doing something on Facebook, otherwise there are a lot of inactive accounts sitting there going to waste.
 Luckily we have the MakeUseOf readership – an attractive, intelligent bunch if ever I saw one – to poll on this topic.
 And we did just that for last week’s We Ask You column.